danielsunkim/Crud-basic-project/README.md

 # Crud-basic-project

-* basic Crud application to print a simple "Hello World"
+* Basic crud application to Create, read, update, and destroy users.

 ##Setup instructions
 -Run 'npm install' in the root directory to install dependencies